Sam Bankman-Fried sentenced to 25 years in prison for his FTX crimes

 That's how long crypto wunderkind Sam Bankman-Fried was sentenced to prison on Thursday after being convicted of seven counts of fraud over the collapse of a crypto exchange that was once seen as a key players in the world of finance.

-The sentence was delivered by Judge Lewis Kaplan in a Manhattan courtroom.
+The sentence was delivered by Judge Lewis Kaplan in a Manhattan courtroom, who cautioned that Bankman-Fried "will be in a position to do something very bad in the future, and it's not a trivial risk."

 Prosecutors had asked for 40 to 50 years in prison, while Bankman-Fried's lawyers had asked for far less.